HSJung93/hsjung93.github.io/_posts/2022-11-18-domain-language-of-batch.md

 - A `JobExecution` refers to the technical concept of a single attempt to run a Job.
 > Using the EndOfDay Job described previously as an example, consider a JobInstance for 01-01-2017 that failed the first time it was run.
 If it is run again with the same identifying job parameters as the first run (01-01-2017), a new JobExecution is created.
 However, there is still only one JobInstance.
 {: .prompt-info }

+- A `Job` defines what a job is and how it is to be executed.
+- A `JobInstance` is a purely organizational object to group executions together, primarily to enable correct restart semantics.
+- A `JobExecution`, however, is the primary storage mechanism for what actually happened during a run and contains many more properties that must be controlled and persisted.